antonialoytorrens/TF101-linux-images/README.md

 **What you will need:**
 *Note: I have used a computer with Linux in this guide.
 I don't know if it can be done with other OS because I haven't tested it.*

--   A Linux computer.
+-   A computer with Linux or Windows.
 -   SD Card or Micro SD Card (optional but very recommended, preferred Micro SD Card).

 *Note: I am currently using a 32 GB SanDisk Micro SD Card, so I do not depend of the dock keyboard.
 Furthermore, flashing postmarketOS into an SD Card is more safe, because it does not touch any TF101 internal partitions (except the kernel blob).*

 There are two ways of doing this, using my prebuilt image file or doing everything from scratch:

+## Linux

 ## Using my prebuilt image files: